Do you ever find yourself struggling with an abundance of toys or trying to figure out activities for your child?

 Instead of strapping your child in a high chair, try using a weaning table.

-Your child can easily get in and out of the chair without your assistance.
+Your child can quickly get in and out of the chair without your assistance.

-Of course, we need to strap our kids in the car seat when we are driving, but at home avoid strapping your child into a seat.
+Of course, we need to strap our kids in the car seat when we are driving, but at home, avoid strapping your child into a chair.

 Next, try to get child-size furniture.
 You don’t have to go out and buy new furniture for your child.

 But make amendments to the furniture that you do have.
 You can cut the legs off of chairs.

 Instead of using a playpen, use a baby gate in front of doors, you don’t want your child going through like the front door, for instance.